openpaperwork/pyinsane/README.md

 		print("No document feeder found")
 		return

-# Beware: Some scanner have "Lineart" or "Gray" as default mode
+# Beware: Some scanners have "Lineart" or "Gray" as default mode
 # better set the mode everytime
 	pyinsane2.set_scanner_opt(device, 'mode', ['Color'])